MikeDigitize/lazy/README.md

 </picture>
 ```

-Upon initialisation, the `LazyLoad` class creates an array of image data, storing each element, its `src` and a resolved attribute initially set to `false`.
-If a `HTMLPictureElement` is found the `src` will be an array of sources from its children.
+Upon initialisation, the `LazyLoad` class creates an array of image data, storing each element, its `src` (pulled from its `data-lazy-src` attribute) and a resolved attribute initially set to `false`.
+If a `HTMLPictureElement` is found the `src` will be an array of the `data-lazy-src` attributes from its children.

 ```javascript
 // each element stored in the images array is represented with the following data structure